9 FAM 601.6

 b.
 (U) Category Two (CAT II) DV Refusal Files:

 (1) (U) CAT II DV refusals should be destroyed at post after one year after the date of refusal, in the same manner as other controlled and/or classified items.

 (2) (U) At the end of the DV year on September 30, all registered DV files that were not processed may be destroyed in the same manner as other controlled and/or classified items once scanned into the CCD case file.

 9 FAM 601.6-3(E) (U) Shipping IV Records to NVC

 a.
 (U) What to Send to NVC: Terminated adoption-related petitions must be sent to NVC, and, with Visa Office approval, post’s INA 212(a)(4) IV refusals may be sent to NVC.
-(See also 9 FAM 601.6-5 for information on sending CAT I IV/DV files to KCC.)
+See also 9 FAM 601.6-5 below for information on sending CAT I IV/DV files to KCC.

 b.
 (U) Preparing IV/DV Files for Shipment:

 (1) (U) Only original petitions (no photocopies), critical evidence supporting the basis of the return and post-created documents should be returned to NVC.
-Please thoroughly inspect files and cull any documents that do not belong in the case file prior to shipping.
+Thoroughly inspect files and cull any documents that do not belong in the case file before shipping.

-(2) (U) Prior to shipment to NVC, post must include a cover memo on each file specifying the reason the underlying documents are being returned, the requested disposition, and the A file number for record identification purposes.
+(2) (U) Post must include a cover memo on each file specifying the reason the underlying documents are being returned, the requested disposition, and the A file number for record identification purposes.